pzn1977/nxp_isp_loader/README.md

 ## Hardware procedure

- 1. connect your computer serial port to TX and RX of the microcontroller (probably by using a MAX232 and/or an USB-Serial converter)
+ 1. connect your computer serial port to TX and RX of the microcontroller (probably by using a MAX232 and/or a USB-Serial converter)
  2. connect the ISP-Start pin to ground (at LPC1115 it is P1.0)
  3. Reset the microcontroller, it will start the UART ISP internal firmware
  4. use the program `nxp_isp_loader` to write/verify the flash memory